Regulation (EU) No 923/2012 SERA : Standardised European Rules of the Air

 - any flight planned to operate at night, if leaving the vicinity of an aerodrome.

-office or, during flight, transmitted to the appropriate air traffic services unit or
+- transmitted, during flight, to the appropriate air traffic services unit or

 - Unless a shorter period of time has been prescribed by the competent authority for domestic